gunnargriffith/startup/notes.md/notePage.md

 Using the Amazon Route 53 service I was able to purchase and link the domain http://lorecore.click and link it to the IP address, so now searching that opens my website.

 We will be doing a lot of work in GitBash.
-HEre are the base commmands.
+Here are the base commands.
 echo - Output the parameters of the command cd - Change directory mkdir - Make directory